AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: : Acoustic Attention Head Mask

 \section{\MethodName{}: Acoustic Attention Head Mask}

-Since the backbone LLMs act as ``brains'' in LALMs, we seek for acoustic functional pathways inside those LLMs.
-Modern LLMs are decoder-only Transformers~\cite{vaswani2017attention}, each of whose layer consists of multi-head attention (MHA), normalization, feed forward network and skip connections.
+Since the backbone LLMs act as ``brains'' in LALMs, we follow \citet{han2025heads} and seek for acoustic functional pathways inside those LLMs.
+Modern LLMs are decoder-only Transformers, where each layer consists of multi-head attention (MHA), normalization, feed forward network and skip connections.
 Denote $\mathbf X\in\mathbb R^{l\times d}$ as the input sequence with length $l$ and dimension $d$, the attention operation at the $i$-th layer and $j$-th attention head is defined as

 where $\mathbf W_Q^{(i,j)},\mathbf W_K^{(i,j)},\mathbf W_V^{(i,j)}$ are query, key and value projections with shape $d\times d_{\text{head}}$, respectively.
 The output of an MHA module is then the weighted sum of all attention head outputs in that layer, i.e. $\operatorname{MHA}_i(\mathbf X)=\sum_{j=1}^h \mathbf Y^{(i,j)}\mathbf W_O^{(i,j)}$ where $\mathbf W_O^{(i,j)}\in\mathbb R^{d_{\text{head}}\times d}$ is the output projection.
 These MHA modules are the most important part of a Transformer, and have been a long-standing research topic in LLMs~\cite{vaswani2017attention,lin2022survey,zhao2023survey,zhao2024explainability,zheng2024attention}.